Aubrey Thomas de Vere: Life

-Aubrey Thomas Hunt de Vere was born at Curraghchase House (now in ruins) at Curraghchase, Kilcornan, County Limerick, the third son of Sir Aubrey de Vere, 2nd Baronet (1788–1846) and his wife Mary Spring Rice, daughter of Stephen Edward Rice (d.1831) and Catherine Spring, of Mount Trenchard, Co.
-Limerick.
+Aubrey Thomas Hunt de Vere was born at Curraghchase House (now in ruins) at Curraghchase, Kilcornan, County Limerick, the third son of Sir Aubrey de Vere, 2nd Baronet (1788–1846) and his wife Mary Spring Rice, daughter of Stephen Edward Rice (d.1831) and Catherine Spring, of Mount Trenchard, County Limerick.
 He was a nephew of Lord Monteagle, a younger brother of Sir Stephen de Vere, 4th Baronet and a cousin of Lucy Knox.
 His sister Ellen married Robert O'Brien, the brother of William Smith O'Brien.
 In 1832, his father dropped the original surname 'Hunt' by royal licence, assuming the surname 'de Vere'.

-He was strongly influenced by his friendship with the astronomer Sir William Rowan Hamilton, through whom he came to a knowledge and reverent admiration for Wordsworth and Coleridge.
-He was educated privately at home and in 1832 entered Trinity College, Dublin, where he read Kant and Coleridge.
-Later he visited Oxford, Cambridge, and Rome, and came under the potent influence of John Henry Newman.
-He was also a close friend of Henry Taylor.

 The characteristics of Aubrey de Vere's poetry are high seriousness and a fine religious enthusiasm.
 His research in questions of faith led him to the Roman Catholic Church where in 1851 he was received into the Church by Cardinal Manning in Avignon.
 In many of his poems, notably in the volume of sonnets called St Peters Chains (1888), he made rich additions to devotional verse.
 For a few years he held a professorship, under Newman, in the Catholic University in Dublin.

 In "A Book of Irish Verse," W. B. Yeats described de Vere's poetry as having "less architecture than the poetry of Ferguson and Allingham, and more meditation.
 Indeed, his few but ever memorable successes are enchanted islands in gray seas of stately impersonal reverie and description, which drift by and leave no definite recollection.
 One needs, perhaps, to perfectly enjoy him, a Dominican habit, a cloister, and a breviary."

-He also visited the Lake Country of England, and stayed under Wordsworth's roof, which he called the greatest honour of his life.
-His veneration for Wordsworth was singularly shown in later life, when he never omitted a yearly pilgrimage to the grave of that poet until advanced age made the journey impossible.

-He was of tall and slender physique, thoughtful and grave in character, of exceeding dignity and grace of manner, and retained his vigorous mental powers to a great age.
-According to Helen Grace Smith, he was one of the most profoundly intellectual poets of his time.
-His census return for 1901 lists his profession as 'Author.'

-He died at Curraghchase in 1902, at the age of eighty-eight.
-As he never married, the name of de Vere at his death became extinct for the second time, and was assumed by his nephew.